3 Essential Things to Have In Your General Contractor Contract

 The Cost of Damages

-Putting in mind the nature of these transactions, it is advisable to explore other means of dispute resolution, particularly Arbitration before recourse is made to the courts for Litigation.
+Putting in mind the nature of these transactions, it is advisable to explore other means of dispute resolution, particularly Arbitration.
+This is done proper to recourse made to the courts for Litigation.
 However, litigation can and does happen more often than you may expect.

-In the unfortunate case where you are held responsible for damages you would be required to cover the entire cost of the injuries and potential legal defenses.
+In the unfortunate case where you are responsible for damages you need to cover the entire cost of the injuries and potential legal defenses.
 This is when you will be relieved to have Contractors Liability Insurance in place.
 You don’t?

 For a personalized quote contact ContractorsLiability.com or call us at (866) 225-1950.
 It’s free.
 Invest in comprehensive insurance coverage before you find yourself facing legal costs that your business cannot afford.